St. Declan's Monastery: History

 Tradition states that the monastery was founded by Declán of Ardmore in the 5th century.
 Ultan was the abbot in AD 550.

 The ogham stones are of the 5th or 6th century, while the stone chancel dates to the 9th century.
 St. Declan's Oratory was built in the 9th or 10th century to hold the founder's relics, while the round tower was built in the 12th century, and is considered one of the last such towers to be built.
 In 1174 the abbot's name was Eugene.

 The nave was added in the 12th century; it shows distinctive Romanesque arcading, with several Christian themes carved in stone, within two lunettes and a blind arcade.
 Originally they would have been painted in bright colours but are now bare stone and badly eroded by 800 years of wind and rain; some are still recognisable as Adam and Eve, the Adoration of the Magi, Judgment of Solomon and Archangel Michael weighing souls.
-A bishop blessing a warrior — possibly a Crusader image or the conversion of the Déisi Muman to Christianity — is also visible.
+A bishop blessing a warrior – possibly a Crusader image or the conversion of the Déisi Muman to Christianity – is also visible.
 These may have been inspired by similar carvings at pilgrimage sites such as Rome or Santiago de Compostela.

-Ardmore became a cathedral in 1152, seat of the Bishop of Ardmore, Máel Étaín Ua Duib Ratha (Moelettrim O Duibh Rathra, Meolettrim O Duibh-rathra), who was suffragan to the Archbishop of Cashel; by the 13th century the title was abolished and the diocese merged into Lismore, but the church still claims the name "Ardmore Cathedral".
+Ardmore became a cathedral in 1152, the seat of the Bishop of Ardmore, Máel Étaín Ua Duib Ratha (Moelettrim O Duibh Rathra, Meolettrim O Duibh-rathra), who was suffragan to the Archbishop of Cashel; by the 13th century the title was abolished and the diocese merged into Lismore, but the church still claims the name "Ardmore Cathedral".
 The arch was added in the late 12th or early 13th century; it lies on a high base, 142 cm high.
 The moulding of the archivolt is elaborate, and the capitals are sculptured with lotus buds.
-The church is recorded as being finished in 1203, when Máel Étaín Ua Duib Ratha died.
+The church is recorded as being finished in 1203 when Máel Étaín Ua Duib Ratha died.

 Further work on the south wall and east gable was completed in the 14th century.
 Under the Irish Church Act 1869, money was allocated for the cathedral's preservation.

 Buildings

 The cathedral is of stone and is unroofed, divided into nave, chancel and choir.
 Eight medieval graveslabs are present, some decorated with fleur-de-lys, evidence of the site's Norman history.

 St Declan's stone oratory is floored in large flagstones and contains an empty grave recess; pilgrims used to remove earth from the hole.
 It measures 13 ft by 8 ft and its lintel is formed of a single long stone.

 The round tower is about 30 m high, with four storeys (each separated by a string-courses) and three small windows along its body and four windows at the top, one at each of the cardinal directions.
+This 12th century round tower is constructed of blocks that are cut to the curve of the tower and gradually taper to the top.
+The Ardmore round tower is perhaps one of the finest in Ireland.